Child Sexual Abuse Prevention Services

 Any organization that works with children and youth should develop and adopt best practice policies and procedures addressing the protection and safety of the young people under its care.
 Minimal legal compliance is not enough to reach current best practice standards.
 Organizations should strive to establish practices that go beyond compliance to ensure that everything is being done to create a safe and risk-free environment for children and youth.
 The NYSPCC can assist youth serving organizations by thoroughly reviewing their current child safety policies and practices, assessing where current practices can be strengthened and improved, and making recommendations for bringing the organization up to current best practice standards.

-Prevention Education for Faculty and Staff
+Prevention Education for Faculty

 Our child sexual abuse prevention trainings are designed to give faculty and staff the tools, knowledge, and confidence they need to prevent, identify, and report abuse.
 Using lecture and group discussion, this interactive, 90-minute training equips participants with the knowledge they need to protect themselves and the children they work with.
 Participants learn about child sexual abuse myths, facts, and statistics, signs and symptoms of child sexual abuse, and normal child sexual development and behavior.
 Participants are also given the tools to handle a disclosure of abuse, to teach prevention concepts to youth, and to effectively report suspected child abuse or neglect.